german-leontiev/emotion_ai/README.md

 ## Business application
 There are a plenty of business applications requires emotions classification.
-Some of them described in this [article](https://rb.ru/longread/emotion-ai/)
+Some of them described in this [article](https://rb.ru/longread/emotion-ai/) I suggest using this solution in companies with Face ID at checkpoints to constantly be aware of the emotions of employees.
+If a particular employee has a negative dynamic, you should understand the reasons and help him.

 ## Project structure: